-Oyster reef restoration projects can benefit from nearby hydrologic restoration projects, creating conditions favorable for oysters to flourish and be sustained over time.
+Oyster reef restoration projects can benefit from nearby hydrologic restoration projects, creating conditions favorable for oysters to flourish and protection to nearby communities and help prevent saltwater intrusion into freshwater wetlands.
+These forests also provide a unique habitat and are important stopover spots for migratory be sustained over time.
 Oyster reef restoration can also reduce erosion on marsh creation and barrier island restoration projects.